 - Check for accommodations on HostelWorld – HostelWorld.com provides stays for budget travels at cheap rates.
 Some rooms range from 300 – 400 rupees.
 Check out HostelWorld accommodations in Bangalore here.

-Most people come to Bangalore on business occasions.
+Things to know about Bangalore: Most people come to Bangalore on business occasions.
 But when looking for places to visit, there are abundant spots to check out.
-But here are some worth the time in Bangalore.
+But here are some places worth the time in Bangalore.

 - Wonderla – The amusement park with numerous land rides and water rides is a must-visit spot in Bangalore.
 Visiting Wonderla is a one-day trip.